-The number of sessions performed by users is easily one of the most important KPIs app owners are interested in.
-It affects the aggregated data, the retention and cohort graphs and also the activity KPIs such as DAU and MAU.
+The number of sessions performed by users is an important KPI.
+It affects aggregate data, retention, and Cohort reports and also activity KPIs such as DAU and MAU.

-Sessions count also affects the number and rate of loyal users, which by default are registered as such after performing 3 sessions following the initial install.
+Sessions count also affects the number and rate of loyal users, which by default are registered as such after performing three sessions following the initial install.

-If an app is launched from scratch or if it comes back to the device’s foreground from the background - the sessions number increases.
+If an app is launched from scratch or if it comes back to the device’s foreground from the background - the session number increases.

-Some apps need sessions data increased on demand.
+Some apps need session data to increase on demand.

 Apps that constantly work in the background may require some other logic for counting sessions.
-These mainly include utility apps like Battery savers, Launchers, screen locks, Anti-virus apps etc.
+These mainly include utility apps like battery savers, launchers, screen locks, and anti-virus apps.

 AppsFlyer's Android SDK has an optional API for doing just that called reportTrackSession.